netneurolab/ipn-summer-school/lectures/2021-06-29/13-15/README.md

-# Welcome to Machine Learning for neuroscience!
+# Welcome to Machine Learning for Neuroscience!

 ## * Resources: